iAmKoldyn/BEER/README.md

 Happiness is measured in liters, in liters of BEER!

+A simple bot with uploading pre-received json data to the telegram bot

 ### Requirements

 We recommend to create a virtual environment using `python3 -m pip install --user virtualenv`  and `python3 -m venv env` then setup environment using `pip install -r requirements.txt` for setting up the environment.
 We have used **Python 3.8.0** for development.